ospalh/anki-addons/pages/Metric time.md

 of AnkiDroid
 [development branch](https://github.com/ankidroid/Anki-Android/tree/v2.1-dev).

-I have added the equivalent of this addon, showing times as fractional days in AnkiDroid.
+I have added the equivalent of this add-on, showing times as fractional days in AnkiDroid.
 You should merge this branch into the newest version of AnkiDroid, not just use that branch as-is.
-I forked this of the the 2.1 branch.
-Merging it into the (more stable) 2.0 brach may or may not work.
+I forked this off the the 2.1 branch.
+Merging it into the 2.0 branch may or may not work.